nikantonelli/LeanKitUtils/README.md

 # Setup

 The app does its work through the medium of an Excel spreadsheet.
 This has more flexibility that using a CSV file as I can do stuff to implement parent/child relationships fairly easily.
-In addition, comments, descriptions, etc. can cause issues if they contain the "," character
+In addition, comments, descriptions, etc. can cause issues if they contain the "," character in CSV files.

 The app may also require you to have read/write access on the directory you are running it from.
 This is to store the attachment files if you have asked for them to be exported.